beaumanvienna/vulkan/README.md

 <br/>
 Dependencies: premake5, Visual Studio, Vulkan SDK<br/>
 <br/>
-Download the Vulkan SDK from lunarg.com, install it, then copy "C:\VulkanSDK\1.3.204.1" (path and version may differ) to vendor/VulkanSDK.
+Download the Vulkan SDK from lunarg.com, install it, then copy "C:\VulkanSDK\1.3.204.1" (path and version may differ) to vendor/Vulkan SDK.
 The version number is omitted in the path.<br/>
 <br/>
 In a terminal, starting from the root folder vulkan, if you have Visual Studio 2019:<br/>
 premake5.exe vs2019<br/>